 I don’t know the answer to this question.
 These issues are far too multifaceted, nuanced, and entangled for me to develop an effective course of action on my own.
 I would be living a lie if I pretended to have solutions: I do not possess expert, superhuman knowledge about every aspect of society.
-If elected to office I am duty bound to consult and learn from those who have have devoted themselves to understanding these issues from every possible angle, and even moreso those whose lives have been directly affected by them.
+If elected to office I am duty bound to consult and learn from those who have have devoted themselves to understanding these issues from every possible angle.
 And, furthermore, I will seek out the strongest arguments from every opposing side, which means that I will likely never feel absolutely confident about my decisions, even after I have made them.

 Hey, that’s not an answer at all.
 Don’t you need a mandate from the electorate?
 You need to give us some clues as to what you want to do.
 How will you vote when policy is introduced to tackle these issues?

 You tell me.
 You are not electing an automaton to vote on every tabled motion for the next four years like a mindless robot.
 If representative democracy means anything more than just casting a ballot once a year, then you are electing your interface with the government, not a readymade list of prefabricated decisions.
 If I knew, right now, how I was going to vote on every issue, then you would essentially be electing me on the promise to not think for four years.

 Damn, this is frustrating!
 Ok, let’s try this question instead: do you politically align more with the left or the right?

 I am a pragmatist, not a partyist.
 I care about decisions in light of their consequences, rather than their adherence to arbitrary, make-believe categories of ideology.
 Therefore, I align with people who do their best to weigh both sides of every argument, and who are brutally and critically accepting of the fact they are easily blinded by their own biases.
 These people are my ‘party’, regardless of what colours they wear or which side of room they sit on.